Why isn't the data I posted to the pipeline loaded to the database?

 3. Filename (and SFTP path name if known) for the unloaded data

 The initial load file is the first file that is posted to a particular folder.
-This file is what generates and defines the properties for the respective warehouse table (field names, order, and formats).
-Subsequent files posted to a folder need to have the same specifications as the initial load file to be loaded successfully.
+This file generates and defines the properties for the respective warehouse table (field names, order, and formats).
+Subsequent files posted to a folder must have the same specifications as the initial load file to be loaded successfully.

 What happens if I post the same data more than once?